Your Hotel’s Social Media Reputation is More Important Than Ever

 Special note to our customers.
 We understand you may be experiencing severe cash flow challenges that are expected to continue for the foreseeable future.
 This is why we are offering to provide you with the continued social media reputation management services you need at a lower cost.
 If this is of interest to you, please contact me directly so that we can discuss it further.

-Additionally, the Company provides subscription-based website development and digital marketing services through its HotelSiteXPRESS offering.
-The service is based on a 'pay-as-you-go' model and requires no capital investment on the part of the hotel.
+Additionally, the Company provides subscription-based website development and digital marketing services.
+The subscription-based service is based on a 'pay-as-you-go' model and requires little upfront investment on the part of the hotel.